eleanorbucke21/pp5/README.md

 - As a user I want to be able to logout.
 - I want to recieve a notification that I have logged out.

+Profile Page

+- I want to be able to have my details saved.
+- I want to be able to update my details.
+- I want to be able to see past orders.

 Product Detail Page

 - I want to be able to see the product.